hjellinek/ctk-core/docs/TestArchAndConventions.md

 Note that here the `ReadsTestSuite` is configured to select all the test classes with an IT or Test name suffix, and from that group to include the tests marked with the `CoreTests` or the `ReadsTests` markers.
 You define markers and Suites in code, to suit yourself.

 Each API has a ProtocolClient class which is responsible for getting requests to the endpoints in the API and getting responses back.
-So, for example, there is a ReadsProtocolClient, which exposes methods such as `searchReads` taking a `GASearchReadsRequest` and returning a `GASearchReadsResponse.` A normal CTS test uses a @BeforeClass method to acquire the appropriate ProtocolClient as a class variable named 'client.'
+So, for example, there is a ReadsProtocolClient, which exposes methods such as `searchReads()` taking a `GASearchReadsRequest` and returning a `GASearchReadsResponse` object.
+A normal CTS test uses a @BeforeClass method to acquire the appropriate ProtocolClient as a class variable named 'client.'

 ```java